icon-project/ibc-relay/README.md

 ---

 ## Demo
-The easiest way would be to follow the guide in [this repo](https://github.com/izyak/icon-ibc/tree/master) to setup relay for icon ibc integration.
+- The easiest way would be to follow the guide in [this repo](https://github.com/izyak/icon-ibc/tree/master) to setup relay for icon ibc integration.
 It has all the relevant scripts setup, and you can start the relay using a single command.
+- There is E2E tests demo for icon ibc integration [here](https://github.com/icon-project/IBC-Integration/blob/main/docs/e2e_test_setup.md)
 ---

 ## Table Of Contents